Möbius function: Algebraic number theory

+The Möbius function is used in the Möbius inversion formula.

 Physics

 The Möbius function also arises in the primon gas or free Riemann gas model of supersymmetry.
 In this theory, the fundamental particles or "primons" have energies $\log(p)$.
 Under second quantization, multiparticle excitations are considered; these are given by $\log(n)$ for any natural number $n$.
 This follows from the fact that the factorization of the natural numbers into primes is unique.